 If you’re experiencing severe levels of stress in the workplace and something feels wrong you may be entitled to compensation for your suffering.
-Stress claims commonly arise in all industries due to bullying, sexual harassment, exposure to traumatic events, violence and unnecessary levels pressure.
+Stress claims commonly arise in all industries due to bullying, sexual harassment, exposure to traumatic events, violence and unnecessary levels of pressure.

-How to make a WorkCover stress claim
+How to make workplace stress claim in Perth or WA?

 Pursuing a stress claim can be quite difficult which is why most claimants enlist the help of a solicitor who specialises in these types of matters.
 However, if an employee has an in-depth understanding of WorkCover and WorkSafe legislation they may choose to go it alone.

 The first step in making a claim with Millner and Knight is to call us free on 1800 106 107.
 Our experienced customer service consultants will listen carefully to your story and promise not to ask you any questions which may make you feel uncomfortable.

 Some of the questions we will need to ask you include:

 - How long have you been suffering from stress?